 Measure and mark 1" up from each end of the two handles.
-Pin the ends of each handle on the inside of the bag, about 3 1/2" away from each side seam.
+Pin the ends of each handle on the inside of the bag, about 3 1/2" away from each side seam, lining up with the outer seam of each 3" strip.
 The top of the 1" mark should be even with the top of the bag and the folded seam of the handle should be facing inwards.
 Take care not to twist handles when pinning.
 Sew all around the 1" square and then diagonally to form an 'X'.
 Repeat for each handle end.